emmaroche/employee-app/README.md

 # Employee-App
 Assignment 1 for Software Development Tools
 ## App Description
 This is a console Employee App written in Kotlin.
+I used Intellij to create and run this app.

 During the past 4 weeks I completed the first 3 labs in my Software Development Tools module, where I added